Together, we can create an ecosystem of support in which

 Every child in our community:

-Caring for Kids (CfK) is the foundational program of Great Expectations that helps ensure our youngest kids get a strong start on the path to success and enter kindergarten ready to succeed.
+Caring for Kids (CfK) helps ensure our youngest kids get a strong start on the path to success and enter kindergarten ready to succeed.
 CfK provides access to quality early child care and education programs, parenting resources, and broad wrap-around support services for kids and their families facing barriers to access.
 Resources and support include scholarships to 14 top-quality early child care and education centers, home visiting programs, mental health supports and advocacy for increased funding of early childhood education.

 Caring for Kids team members partner with families to ensure children enter kindergarten ready to learn, and to support parents and families with young children.
 Early education scholarships that allow parents to choose high-quality early care and education programs, early childhood development information, and parent support are available to families with children ages 0-5.
 To learn more or get started, email us at firstname.lastname@example.org or call 763-489-7500.